guenterrote/NumPSLA/README.md

 # Benchmark
 As a benchmark, we read point sets from the order-type database and compute their convex hull.
-This is done by compiling the program with the change-file `benchmark.ch`:
+The benchmark program is generated with the change-file `benchmark.ch`:
 ```
 ctangle NumPSLA.w benchmark.ch
 ```